Monitoring at work

 - to check for unauthorised use of telecommunications systems, such as whether you are using the internet or email for personal use

-- to check whether a communication you have received, such as an email or phone-call is relevant to the business.
-In this case, your employer can open up your emails or listen to voice-mails but is not allowed to record your calls
+- to check whether a communication you have received, such as an email or phone call is relevant to the business.
+Your employer can open your emails or listen to voicemails but is not allowed to record your calls

 - to check calls to confidential help lines.
-In this case, your employer can listen in, but is not allowed to record these calls
+Your employer can listen but is not allowed to record your calls

 Some employers monitor their workers without informing them that this is happening, for example, by use of hidden cameras or audio devices.
-This is very rarely legal.
-Guidance under data protection law says that secret monitoring should not be allowed in private areas at work, such as staff toilets, unless there is serious crime involved, such as drug dealing.
+This is usually not legal.
+Guidance under data protection law says that secret monitoring should not be allowed in private areas at work, such as staff toilets, unless there is serious crime involved - for example, dealing drugs.

 Employer’s policy on monitoring